-Slaathaug scorches Dragons, Vikings move within one win of state title - Austin Daily Herald
+Slaathaug scorches Gators, Vikings move within one win of state title - Austin Daily Herald

-Slaathaug scorches Dragons, Vikings move within one win of state title
+Slaathaug scorches Gators, Vikings move within one win of state title

 MINNEAPOLIS — The Vikings looked more like a top-seed than a four-seed as they cruised to a wire-to-wire 79-53 victory over Badger/Greenbush-Middle River in the Minnesota Class A Boys State Basketball Tournament semifinals at Target Center Wednesday.